-the STI award

-Determination of The STI award is determined after the end of the financial year following a review of performance against the STI performance measures.

-Cessation of employment

-If an Executive KMP ceases employment with Bapcor prior to the STI payment being paid, the Executive KMP will forfeit any awards that were to be received for the performance period, unless the Board determines otherwise.

-Change of Control
+and in what amount to pay any STI awards.

-date, any deferred amount will be forfeited in accordance with the Clawback policy.
-In the event that a 'Change of Control' occurs or the Company sells the whole or a substantial part of Bapcor Limited, the Board may in its discretion determine whether and in what amount to pay any STI awards.
+Fixed remuneration \$ Х STI Opportunity % x Performance Outcome % x Behaviours Modifier % = STI Award \$ Determination of the STI award The STI award is determined after the end of the financial year following a review of performance against the STI performance measures.
+Cessation of employment If an Executive KMP ceases employment with Bapcor prior to the STI payment being paid, the Executive KMP will forfeit any awards that were to be received for the performance period, unless the Board determines otherwise.
+Should an Executive KMP be dismissed for serious misconduct post the STI payment date, any deferred amount will be forfeited in accordance with the Clawback policy.
+Change of Control In the event that a 'Change of Control' occurs or the Company sells the whole or a substantial part of Bapcor Limited, the Board may in its discretion determine whether

-Should an Executive KMP be dismissed for serious misconduct post the STI payment